esarks/SkylerThomas2/15_chapter-12-nothing-wasted-secular.md

 And God provides a ram in the thicket.
 Isaac is spared.
 The promise is preserved.

-> "So Abraham called the name of that place, 'The Lord will provide'; as it is said to this day, 'On the mount of the Lord it shall be provided.'"
+> "Abraham named the place Yahweh-Yireh (which means 'the LORD will provide').
+To this day, people still use that name as a proverb: 'On the mountain of the LORD it will be provided.'"
 >
-> — Genesis 22:14 (ESV)
+> — Genesis 22:14 (NLT)

 What could have been the most tragic waste—the death of the promised son—becomes instead a revelation of God's character.
 The Lord provides.
 Always.
 Even when it seems impossible.